miruna-iosub/AdvancedProgramming23_2E3/LAB3/README.md

 Bonus

-- The structured of the Bonus is overall the same when it comes to the classes that I used, I just implemented Network class so that it actually checks if the network has disconnectiong nodes;
+- The structure of the Bonus is overall the same when it comes to the classes that I used, I just implemented Network class so that it actually checks if the network has disconnectiong nodes;
 - - The main method is checkDisconnectingNode() method where in the beginning I just saved all the nodes that have been visited in an ArrayList;
 - - First I had to check if the node is unvisited.
 If so, I added it as visited;
 - - I specially created checkTotalConnected() method to use recursion as a way to compare if the actual node I'm at is connected to the same number of nodes as the size of the actual network.
 Calling the method multiple times till I reach the last node its neighbors are connected to (some sort of Depth First Search).